When the recommendation first arrived to go dairy free, I mainly had one thought…pizza.

 I mean, pizza has played a massive role in my life.
 It was the perfect birthday party food, the food we eat for Friday nights and we even received 9 pizza pans at our wedding shower!Basically I knew I’d need some help.

 To my surprise, there was very little I craved in terms of dairy beyond pizza.
 I think much of that was due to the amazing book from Alissa all about why we needed to go dairy free and a serious guide on how to do it.
 In case you’re in this boat, a few resources:

 - Health Benefits of Going Dairy Free

 - How to Get Enough Calcium Dairy Free

-- Beginners Guide to Dairy Free Alternatives
+- Dairy Free Alternatives for Beginners

 - High Protein Dairy Free Meal Ideas